Self Defense in Maryland: Can I Claim Self Defense?

 Can you fight back in Maryland?

-Yes, you can.
-As long as you genuinely believed you were in immediate danger and the force used was reasonable concerning the threat, you can legally fight back.
-However, the situation's specifics will significantly influence the outcome in court.
+Yes.
+If you reasonably believed you faced immediate danger and used reasonable force against the threat, you can fight back.
+The specific facts drive the outcome in court.

 Does Maryland have a defense of others law?

-Absolutely!
-In Maryland, "defense of others" is recognized.
-If someone genuinely and reasonably believed another person was in immediate danger and used proportionate force to aid them, they can claim this defense.
-The state would have to prove that at least one of the four factors of this defense is absent to convict the defendant.
+Yes.
+Maryland recognizes "defense of others."
+If you reasonably believed another person faced immediate danger and used proportionate force to help them, you can claim this defense.
+The State must disprove at least one of the four factors to convict.

 Can I use force to defend my home or property?